-But if you’re not able to effectively break down histamine, it can build up to unhealthy levels.
+But if you’re not able to effectively break down histamine, it can build up to unhealthy levels in your body.
 And that can lead to a condition known as “histamine intolerance.”

 Histamine intolerance can cause a wide variety of symptoms, from flushing, heart palpitations, and hives to headaches and gastrointestinal distress.
 (For a full list of symptoms, check out this blog.)

-Although not as life-threatening as an anaphylactic allergic reaction, histamine intolerance can make you feel miserable from head to toe!
+Although not as life-threatening as an anaphylactic allergic reaction, histamine intolerance can still make you feel miserable from head to toe.